 First of all, when speaking of another person and yourself always mention the other person first, i.e., "him and me", or "he and I".
 Never "I and he", or "me and him".
 It is proper (and polite) to refer to the other person first just as it is polite to allow the other person to walk through a door first.
-It's simply courteous as well as grammatically correct.
+It is simple courtesy as well as grammatically correct.

-Secondly, when speaking of yourself and another person, there are times to use "me" and times to use "I".
+Secondly, when speaking of yourself and another person, there are times to use "me" (the objective pronoun) and times to use "I" (the subjective pronoun).

 Here's an easy test to determine when to use "I" and when to use "me".
 Simply remove "he and" or "him and" from your sentence and you will automatically know whether to use "I" or "me".
 It's easy as pie.

 My mother gave him and me a sandwich.
 (My mother gave ... ... me a sandwich.) objective of the verb "gave"

 He and I drove down to the beach. (... ...
 I drove down to the beach.) subject to the verb "drove"